Renogy and Victron RV solar panels side by side comparison

 Can I use Renogy panels with a Victron charge controller?

-Absolutely!
-This is actually our recommended setup for most users.
-Renogy panels work perfectly with any brand of MPPT charge controller.
-Many experienced RVers use Renogy panels ($1,196 for 800W) with Victron SmartSolar MPPT controllers ($275) to get best value on panels with superior electronics and monitoring.
+Yes.
+This is a popular setup.
+Renogy panels work with any brand of MPPT charge controller.
+Many experienced RVers pair Renogy panels with a Victron SmartSolar MPPT controller to combine value pricing on panels with strong electronics and monitoring.
+Check current retailer pricing for the panel and controller combination you choose.

 What is the real world efficiency of Renogy vs Victron solar panels?